slowkow/snpsea/doc/SNPsea_manual.md

 pip install docopt numpy pandas matplotlib
 ```

+**Note:** The packages available on the Ubuntu repositories may be outdated
+and might fail to work.
+So, avoid using `apt-get` for these dependencies.

 [docopt]

-Command-line interface description language.
+> Command-line interface description language.

 [numpy]

-NumPy is the fundamental package for scientific computing with Python.
+> NumPy is the fundamental package for scientific computing with Python.

 [pandas]

-pandas is an open source, BSD-licensed library providing high-performance,
+> pandas is an open source, BSD-licensed library providing high-performance,
-easy-to-use data structures and data analysis tools for the Python
+> easy-to-use data structures and data analysis tools for the Python
-programming language.
+> programming language.

 [matplotlib]

-matplotlib is a python 2D plotting library which produces publication
+> matplotlib is a python 2D plotting library which produces publication
-quality figures in a variety of hardcopy formats and interactive
+> quality figures in a variety of hardcopy formats and interactive
-environments across platforms.
+> environments across platforms.

 **Note:** On a server with no display, please edit your [matplotlibrc] file to
 use the `Agg` backend.
 Otherwise, you may see an error message like this: